Valerie Harper: A Fan's Open Letter

 Dear Valerie Harper,

 I woke up this morning with your image and voice in my head.
 I had been viewing your website and videos of your performances on youtube ever since hearing the sobering news of your illness.
 I asked myself why the illness of a person I've known only through a character played on TV would affect me with such sadness.
-After all, the character an actor plays is not the real person, nor does the actor wish to be remembered for the character they play, but for the character who they are.
-I decided however, that an actor's soul always shines through to an audience - it's the part of them that is the character that we love, and it is the part of you that was Rhoda that made me feel so connected to you, as strongly connected as if you were my friend of many years.
+After all, the character an actor plays is not the real person, nor does the actor necessarily wish to be remembered for the character they play.
+I decided however, that an actor's soul always shines through to an audience - it's the part of them that is the character that we love, and it is the part of you that was Rhoda that made me feel so connected to you.

-There are reasons for this connection with an actor, I believe, and reasons for my connection with you.
-I believe that there is no one who could have brought more comic realism and understanding of this character of Rhoda than you did.
+There are reasons for this connection with an actor and reasons for my connection with you.
+I believe that there is no one who could have brought more comic realism and understanding to Rhoda than you did.
 Behavior scientists call people who walk with us in the same period of time "cohorts" in history.
 I call them time-walkers.
-You are a time-walker with me and with millions, and your character and the precise rendering you gave to that character reflected something deep that was going on in America during the 70s.
+You are a time-walker with millions, and your character and the precise rendering you gave to that character reflected something deep that was going on in America during the 70s.

 While millions of us watched as you unfolded Rhoda's story for us, you didn't have the opportunity to watch us!
-Behind the TV screens that watched you, behind the soaring ratings, were a myriad of individual stories .
+Behind the TV screens, behind the soaring ratings, were a myriad of individual stories.
 We will never know precisely how your role affected those stories, but we can analyze how that might have been.
 Here is one of those millions of stories.
 I tell it to you with the hope that knowing the impact you had on our real lives will bring you joy.

 Click Below Picture to View 1st Episode on Hulu